 “Strikingly beautiful, distinctive and exhilarating, with expressive vocals that will find a way into hearts and minds” (No Depression), Ari & Mia reference the styles of Southern and Northeastern fiddle music and the early American songbook to create a realm where their own compositions cross paths with older traditions.
 Their stylish and sophisticated music honors the sounds of Appalachian cottages, rural dance floors, and urban concert halls.
 Combine this with their innovative approach to songwriting and the result is a captivating sound.

 Ariel Friedman is a multi-genre cellist, composer, and educator.
 A winner of ASTA’s Alternative Styles Award, she is steeped both in the music of American roots traditions and a broad range of classical repertoire.
-She has performed with many folk-based groups including Scottish National Fiddle champion Hanneke Cassel, the Sail Away Ladies, Childsplay, and the BSO’s Classical Tangent.
-An advocate of new music and a composer herself, she is the founding cellist of Cardamom Quartet and performs with the Boston Modern Orchestra Project.
+She has performed and toured with many folk-based groups including Scottish National Fiddle champion Hanneke Cassel, the Sail Away Ladies, and Childsplay.
+An advocate of new music and a composer herself, she is the founding cellist of Cardamom Quartet, performs with Boston Modern Orchestra Project, and has written music for and collaborated with many ensembles including Palaver Strings, Box Not Found, DC-based pianist and composer Sam Post, and the young artists of the Boston University Tanglewood Institute.
+In demand as an educator, Ariel teaches at Brookline Music School, has her own private studio and has taught at music camps and workshops from New England to New Zealand.
 Ariel graduated from Northwestern University in 2008 and received a Masters of Music from New England Conservatory in 2011.
-In high demand as an educator, Ariel teaches at Brookline Music School and has her own private studio.
-She has taught at music camps and workshops from New England to New Zealand.
+She is one of two 2018 recipients of New England Conservatory's Alumni Award.
 Visit www.arielfriedmanmusic.com for more info.

-Mia Friedman is a virtuosic fiddler and singer as well as a composer, performer, and educator.
+Mia Friedman is a virtuosic fiddler and singer as well as a composer and educator.
 Her song “Across the Water” won the 2010 John Lennon Songwriting Contest in the folk category, and she was the 2006 New Hampshire Highland Games Scottish Fiddle Champion.
 She is largely influenced by American roots music and old-time Appalachian traditions, and blends this with contemporary music in her compositions.
-Besides touring with Ari, she plays with Hollow Deck—a duo of tape collage, vocals, and woodwinds—and avant-garde chamber folk duo, Lichen.
+Mia plays with Hollow Deck—a duo of tape collage, vocals, and woodwinds—and avant-garde rock band, Creative Healing.
+She teaches at the Community Music School of Springfield, and leads elementary and high school string programs in five public schools in Springfield, MA.
+She is the orchestra teacher at The Hartsbrook Waldorf School, has a private studio of fiddle students, leads adult music classes, and teaches at many traditional fiddle music camps during the summer.
 Mia graduated from New England Conservatory in 2012 where she studied with Anthony Coleman, Carla Kihlstedt, and Hankus Netsky.
-She teaches at the Community Music School of Springfield, and leads elementary and high school string programs in five Springfield public schools.
-She also has a private studio and teaches at traditional fiddle music camps during the summer.